csnje/rust-debugging/README.md

     rust-gdb path/to/executable
     ```

-    See debugging tool help for additional options (e.g. passing arguments, using core files, attaching to processes, etc...):
+    Refer to the debugging tool help for additional options (e.g. passing arguments, using core files, attaching to processes, etc...):
     ```bash
     # Help for LLDB
     rust-lldb -h